 What is a continuous glucose monitor?

 What is a continuous glucose monitor?
 A continuous glucose monitor (CGM) is a device that measures glucose levels in real-time in individuals with diabetes.
 It is a small wearable device that consists of a tiny sensor worn under the skin, which measures glucose levels in the interstitial fluid.
 The CGM system sends the data to a receiver or smartphone app, providing the user with real-time information about their glucose levels.
-This technology can assist people with diabetes to track their blood glucose levels and make informed decisions about their diet and insulin dosing.
+This technology can assist people with diabetes in tracking their blood glucose levels and making informed decisions about their diet and insulin dosing.
 CGM can also help avoid foods that spike blood sugar levels and offer warnings of high or low glucose levels allowing users to take corrective actions.
-Overall, the CGM system is an excellent tool for anyone with diabetes to help manage their glucose levels better and ultimately improve their overall health.
+Overall, the CGM system is an excellent tool for anyone with diabetes to help manage their glucose levels better and improve their overall health.

 How does a continuous glucose monitor work?